d6y/mitchell-1-1/README.md

 # Basic GA

 Implementation of a basic GA from the first exercise in _An Introduction to Genetic Algorithms_ by Melanie Mitchell (p.
-31).

-The problem is to evolve all 1s in a binary string.
+31):

+> "Implement a simple GA with fitness-proportionate selection, roulette-wheel sampling, population size 100, single-point crossover rate p_c = 0.7, and bitwise mutation rate p_m = 0.001.
+Try it on the following fitness function: f(x) = number of ones in x, where x is a chromosome of length 20.
+Perform 20 runs, and measure the average generation at which the string of all ones is discovered."

 ## Example run: